JGuetschow/UNFCCC_non-AnnexI_data/docs/source/contribution.md

 # Data reading FAQ

+## How to run a data reading script?

+Create a run configuration in Pycharm.
+Set the environment variable `UNFCCC_GHG_ROOT_PATH=/Users/your/path/to/UNFCCC_non-AnnexI_data` and the root directory to the root directory of the repository.
+Then click on `Run` or `Debug` to execute the script.

 ## How to choose which tables to read from a PDF?

 Usually there are detailed tables for in the Annex.
 That's always a good start.